Trade directory · Wichita metro · Kansas

 Do landscaping contractors need a license in Kansas?

-Kansas does not require a state license for basic landscaping work.
-However, contractors applying pesticides must obtain a Commercial Pesticide Applicator License from the Kansas Department of Agriculture, requiring a written exam and $75 fee with 5-year renewals.
+Kansas does not require state licensing for basic landscaping work.
+However, contractors applying pesticides must obtain a Commercial Pesticide Applicator License through the Kansas Department of Agriculture, which requires a written exam and renewal every 3 years.

 Q/02

-What permits are required for landscaping work in Wichita?
+What permits are needed for landscaping work in Wichita?

 Q/03